Written by Brad Heath

 When addressing the difference between ergots and chestnuts on horses, the consensus is: there isn’t very much of a difference.
 Ergots are the same hard, callus-like growth as chestnuts.
 The primary differentiator is that ergots are usually a little bit smaller than chestnuts, and they appear in a different location on the horse.
 The size of ergots range anywhere from the size of a pea to the size of a small bean.
 Ergots are normally found on the back of a horse’s fetlocks.

-In short, no. Although there are a lot of theories in the equestrian community circulating the causes of ergot and chestnut growth on horses, there is no scientific evidence to back it up.
-Research has proven that the only cause of both ergots and chestnuts on horses is a vestigial reason.
+In short, no. Although there are a lot of theories in the equestrian community about the causes of ergot and chestnut growth on horses, there is no scientific evidence to back them up.
+The 2011 article "Chestnut: Not Just a Coat Color," published by Kentucky Equine Research, indicates that the only cause of both ergots and chestnuts on horses is a vestigial reason.
 Vestigial means something has lost its function and/or purpose as part of the process of evolution.

 The horse evolution process.
 Source: EquiVet Care Blog